WESTMINSTER -- Town Manager Matt Daskal got his "Welcome to the Job" moment just 30 days into his tenure.

 Selectboard member Craig Allen said he is happy with Daskal's performance and was impressed he was able to secure roughly $1.1 million from FEMA to reimburse the town for bridge and road repairs following the disaster.

 He said brand-new Selectboard member Paul Banik will be introduced at today's Selectboard meeting and the board will talk about how to replace Daskal.
-Allen said there will be a discussion about whether to hire an interim town manager and about

 Paul Harlow, who just vacated his Selectboard seat, has seen several town managers since he joined the board in 1997 following the death of member George Cote.
 He said Daskal handled the job with grace, especially after Irene struck.